joSanchez28/ICG-Assignments/Assignment 0 - Raytracing-HelloWorld/assignment_0/Readme/README.md

 alpha * n0 + beta * n1 + gamma * n2,
 where n0, n1 and n2 are the triangle's three vertex normals.
 If it was flat shaded we could just store the normal as the ray-triangle intersection normal.

+For the last part, we had to check whether a ray intersects with the current mesh's bounding box by filling in the function intersect_bounding_box ().
+This was acheived by assuming that there is an intersection and then computing when there would not be one.
+We could do this by going through each direction (x, y, z) and computing the ray parameter for intersection by equating the ray equation to the bounding box coordinates, i.e.
+_ray.origin[i] + t * _ray.direction[i] = bb_[i],
+where the integer i will be either of the 3 coordinates and bb_ could be either box coordinates (bb_max or min).
+This is equivalent of the ray intersecting with an infinite plane that has boundaries (1d) of the bounding box.
+Once the first coordinate's (i=0) t_max and min has been calculated it will be stored in the max_t_possible and min_t_possible variables and then the for loop will cycle to the next coordinate (i=1).
+We store new max_t_possible and min_t_possible variables if the new t values calculated make the boundaries smaller.
+There will be no intersection if min_t_possible > max_t_possible.
+To help with this explanation see bounding_box_intersection_examples.pdf.

 WORKLOAD DISTRIBUTION
 ==========